01 of 02

 - Masking Tape - Get the kind that painters use to make it easier to move the paper pattern and needlepoint canvas as needed for painting.

-- Bowl or Cup of Water - This will be helpful for cleaning brushes and mixing paints.
+- Cup of Water - This will be helpful for cleaning brushes and mixing paints.

 - Roll of Paper Towels - Great for cleanup as well as for wiping up painting mistakes.